 It is also important to note that, as with any study that relies on a numerical model, results and conclusions can be dependent on the particular model used.
-For example, the model used here may not optimally resolve the shedding of turbulent eddies around buildings, which may lead to less coupling between roofs and the near-ground environment than occurs in reality.
+For example, the model used here may not adequately resolve the shedding of turbulent eddies around buildings, which may lead to less coupling between roofs and the near-ground environment than occurs in reality.
 We suggest future work investigate the model dependence of the research presented here.

-Lastly, results presented here may be dependent on the particular unshaded and shaded receptor locations chosen.
+Lastly, results presented here may be dependent on the particular receptor locations chosen.

-4. Summary and conclusions
+4- Summary and Conclusions

 In this study, the impacts of four heat mitigation strategies on the thermal comfort of pedestrians was assessed for a neighborhood in the city of El Monte, located in eastern Los Angeles County.
-The four strategies included solar reflective cool roofs, vegetative green roofs, solar reflective cool pavements, and increased street-level urban vegetation.
+The four strategies included solar reflective "cool" roofs, vegetative "green roofs", solar reflective cool pavements, and increased street-level urban vegetation.
 The impacts of these strategies on local surface air and mean radiant temperature were simulated using a micrometeorological model.
 The simulations were performed for a summer day during a heat wave in July 2014.
 Physiological Equivalent Temperature (PET) was computed using RayMan to quantify thermal comfort of pedestrians for each heat mitigation strategy scenario.
 Increases in PET are associated with decreased thermal comfort.